googanhiem/gords-ha-addons/usb-backup/DOCS.md

 *if you're using rpi, make sure its with a powered drive or powered usb hub.
 Some rpi usb ports are a little underpowered - underpowered drives cause write errors (a usb thumb drive uses less energy, so might be a good option if you're not backing up too often).

 ### Restoring backups
-This backs up system folders and doesn't create Home Assistant backup files (used for easy/seamless backups and restores - [more info](https://www.home-assistant.io/common-tasks/os/#backups)), though if those exist they will be transferred to usb if you include the `backups` folder.
+Home Assistant already has a function that provides robust backups, that allows for seamless system restores - [learn more about this essential tool here](https://www.home-assistant.io/common-tasks/os/#backups).
+The issue is those backups are stored by default on the system drive, and if the drive fails you lose your system and the backups.
+This addon copies those backups to a usb drive by default, thus protecting them from a drive failure.
+The automation at the end of this doc makes a system backup before copying the files to a usb drive (stored in the `/backup/backup`).

-Using this with the [Sabeechen's Google Drive Backup](https://github.com/sabeechen/hassio-google-drive-backup) is a great start to a [3-2-1 backup solution](https://www.techtarget.com/searchdatabackup/definition/3-2-1-Backup-Strategy).
+Pairing this addon with the [Sabeechen's Google Drive Backup](https://github.com/sabeechen/hassio-google-drive-backup) is a great start to a [3-2-1 backup solution](https://www.techtarget.com/searchdatabackup/definition/3-2-1-Backup-Strategy).

 ## Tech
 This uses rsync, an advanced file copying tool.
 Specifically,